YAML introduction

 Following is the mime type for these documents

-text/yaml
+content-type: text/yaml

-The other possible options are
+The other possible options include

 • text/yaml